×

 Cookies help us deliver our Services.
 By using our Services, you agree to our use of cookies.
 Learn More.

-John Krasinski has come a long way since he started making funny faces at the camera in "The Office."
-Since the beloved sitcom came to an end in 2013, Krasinski has become an unexpected jack of all trades with a democratic approach to genres.
-Behind the camera, Krasinski has directed literary adaptations, dysfunctional family dramedies, and of course, horror with "A Quiet Place" and "A Quiet Place Part II."
-And in front of the camera, he's adopted his most-known character since Jim Halpert as the title character in the political thriller "Jack Ryan."
+John Krasinski has come a long way from making funny faces at the camera.
+Since "The Office" came to an end in 2013, he's transformed into a jack of all trades with a democratic approach to genres.
+Behind the camera, Krasinski has directed literary adaptations, dysfunctional family dramedies, and, of course, horror with "A Quiet Place" and "A Quiet Place Part II."
+In front of the camera, he's adopted his most-known character since Jim Halpert as the title hero in the political thriller "Jack Ryan."

 When will IF be released?